zhangyinglong/MSWebApp/README.md

 ## Questions

-Q：I want open my root App when loaded modules complete.
+Q：I want to open my root App when modules loaded complete.
-A：observe `MSWebModuleFetchOk`And`MSWebAppGetOptionSuccess`, you will get`MSWebAppGetOptionSuccess` first, wait `FetchOK`, when you get this notification, build a temp array and add it, while temp array count same as [MSWebApp webapp].op.modules count, all modules loaded success. but you should care, if module loaded failure, you should do somthing.
+A：Observe `MSWebModuleFetchOk` And `MSWebAppGetOptionSuccess`, you will get `MSWebAppGetOptionSuccess` first, wait `FetchOK`, when you get this notification, build a temp array and add it, while temp array count same as [MSWebApp webapp].op.modules count, all modules loaded success. but you should care, if module loaded failure, you should do somthing.

 Q：If config loaded failure？
-A：observe `MSWebAppGetOptionFailure`, do  `startWithType:`.
+A：Observe `MSWebAppGetOptionFailure`, do `startWithType:`.